maxim-grishaev/fly-src/README.md

 A monorepo orchestrator.

-Currently there is only one "app" and it's `server`.
+Currently, there is only one "app" and it's `server`.
 NX here is just to show the structure, but it's easy to add more apps, e.g. `web–client`, `mobile-app`, etc or libs: e.g. `vendors`.
-Vendors could be extracted to a separate package for a better separation of concerns.
+Vendors could be extracted into a separate package for a better separation of concerns.
 All we need is to have an async function, returning a specific type of data. `TaskerService` will handle saving it to the DB and reset the cache.

 One more nice feature of the `NX` is the tasks dependency graph + task cache.
-It's easy to configure task's dependency: e.g. `start` depends on `build`, so one don't need to manually run build.
+It's easy to configure a task's dependency: e.g. `start` depends on `build`, so one doesn't need to manually run the build.
 It also handles a cache to the task, so it's not executed if it's not necessary: if no source is changed and we have it built, it will be ignored.

 **Cache**

-The API that is serving the tickets is simply either reads from cache or fetches the tickets from the DB and then caches them.
+The API that is serving the tickets simply either reads from the cache or fetches the tickets from the DB and then caches them.

 **ID**

-An ID is generated as a first 10 chars of `sha1` hash of a string.
+An ID is generated as the first 10 chars of the `sha1` hash of a string.

-For a single slice / flight:
+For a single slice/flight:

 - `flight_number`
 - `departure_date_time_utc`